bkryza/bash-swagger-codegen/README.md

 * *curlOptions* - [string] a list of default cURL options that will be added to each command
 * *scriptName* - [string] the name of the target script, necessary when building Bash completion script
 * *generateBashCompletion* - [boolean] if set to `true` the Bash completion script will be generated
+* *generateZshCompletion* - [boolean] if set to `true` the Bash completion script will be generated
+* *hostEnvironmentVariable* - [string] the name of environment variable to search for default host
+* *basicAuthEnvironmentVariable* - [string] the name of environment variable to search for default basic auth credentials
+* *apiKeyAuthEnvironmentVariable* - [string] the name of environment variable to search for default api key

 These options can be specified in a Json file used when running the codegen using option `-c` (see [example](resources/example-config.json)).